 Although this is a very extreme example, we all do some form of this at various points in our lives.
 We buy something.
 It’s not up to the standards we expected at all.
 Yet, we want to believe that we didn’t waste our resources, so we try to rationalize the purchase.

-I have three observations about post-purchase rationalization from my own life.
+Three observations about post-purchase rationalization from my own life

 These three observations lead straight to a few solutions to keep post-purchase rationalization from ever becoming an issue.

 Instead, write down the item and research it a bit.
 If you still want it and can still afford it, buy it later on.
 Walk away from it, though, if you don’t know anything about it other than what’s on the shiny packaging.

 If an item doesn’t work for you, admit it.

 Don’t try to beat yourself up over it, or stubbornly use it while making a mess of everything else (which can often happen with a kitchen implement, for example).
 If you made a mistake, admit that you made a mistake.
 Then, ask yourself how to deal with that mistake.

 Once you recognize the mistake, focus on a good solution for it.